moraes/tipfy/docs/source/tutorials/sessions.rst

 .. _Tipfy: http://code.google.com/p/tipfy/

 `Tipfy`_ provides sessions using secure cookies or the datastore.
-In this tutorial, we will have an overview of the :ref:`tipfy.ext.session-module` module and learn how to use sessions.
+In this tutorial, we will have an overview of the :ref:`api.tipfy.ext.session` module and learn how to use sessions.

 Overview